websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 ![A 3 Column and 1 Column layout stacked on top of each other.](./building-content-pages/images/21.png)

-**Components** are small design elements or pieces that add functionality to the Page.
+**Components** are small design elements that add functionality to the Page.
 A component might be an image with formatting or a block of text with styling pre-applied.
 Components must be added to the Page inside a Layout.
 If you add a component outside an existing Layout, a one-column layout is added automatically to contain the Component.
 While Sections should be complete by themselves, Components work together to build pages piece by piece.

 ![Here are several of Liferay's out of the box components arranged in the layout you saw previously.](./building-content-pages/images/22.png)